skx/yal/PRIMITIVES.md

     * Return the results of applying the specified function to every pair of elements in the given list.
 * `max`
   * Return the maximum value in the specified list.
+* `mean`
+  * Return the average of the numbers in the specified list.
 * `member`
   * Return true if the specified item is contained within the given list.
 * `min`